 - Chest pain or pressure or a fast heartbeat.

 - Bruising or dark areas of skin.

 - Some people have fallen asleep during activities like driving, eating, or talking.
 Some people did not feel sleepy and felt alert right before falling asleep.
-This has happened up to 1 year after this medicine was started.
-If you fall asleep during activities, do not drive or do other tasks or actions that call for you to be alert while you take Apokyn.
+This has happened up to 1 year after Apokyn (apomorphine cartridges and pens) was started.
+If you fall asleep during activities, do not drive or do other tasks or actions that call for you to be alert while you take Apokyn (apomorphine cartridges and pens).
 Call your doctor right away if this happens or you feel very sleepy.

 What are some other side effects of Apokyn?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Upset stomach or throwing up.

 - Feeling sleepy.